stripe/stripe-connect-rocketrides/README.md

 # Rocket Rides: Stripe Connect Demo

-Rocket Rides is a sample on-demand platform that offers passengers rides with pilots, built on top of [Stripe Connect](https://stripe.com/connect). **You can try it live on [rocketrides.io](https://rocketrides.io).**
+Rocket Rides is a sample on-demand platform that offers passengers rides with pilots, built on top of [Stripe Connect](https://stripe.com/connect) and the [Stripe iOS SDK](https://stripe.com/docs/mobile/ios).

+**You can try the web app live on [rocketrides.io](https://rocketrides.io).**

 This repository contains two components:
 * [Web server in Node.js](#web-onboarding-for-pilots) to onboard pilots on the web and get them paid